class of 2022 women at darden

 • Partnerships

-Darden and Forté
+Forté

 At Darden, we are committed to women's leadership, and since its inception have proudly partnered with Forté - a non-profit working to launch women into successful and significant careers.
 Through Forté's alliance of leading companies, top schools and pioneering donors, we empower women to rise higher.
 All female students at Darden get Forté's Premium Access Pass membership for FREE.
 Forté's community of 100,000+ motivated and inspiring women is changing the balance of power in the workplace.